gitbls/sdm/Docs/Detailed-Installation-Guide.md

 ## Simple install

-To install sdm into /usr/local/sdm from the latest branch use
+To install sdm into /usr/local/sdm from the latest release use

     curl -L https://raw.githubusercontent.com/gitbls/sdm/master/EZsdmInstaller | bash